By Aromatics International

 - As soon as the liquid has begun to harden (this happens within a few minutes), gently pull the lip tubes out from the bottom, cover and allow to harden for a few hours before use.

-To clean your tray: I find it easiest to wipe it off with a paper towel first, to get as much of the extra lip balm off as possible.
+To clean your tray: We find it easiest to wipe it off with a paper towel first, to get as much of the extra lip balm off as possible.
 Then soak in hot water, scrub and run through a dishwasher.